December 3rd 2020

 7. Make a reading nook

 Spending more time indoors gives you plenty of time to catch up on your reading list.
-Create a cozy season reading nook complete with good lighting, a hammock or comfortable chair, a side table, blanket, pillow, and other comfort items.
+Create a cozy reading nook complete with good lighting, a hammock or comfortable chair, a side table, blanket, and pillow.

 9. Turn your bathroom into a spa